Schwarze Kapelle: Activities

-By September 1938 the Schwarze Kapelle had devised plans for a coup to take place whenever the Munich Agreement was abrogated, as they anticipated Hitler would.
+By September 1938 the had devised plans for a coup to take place whenever the Munich Agreement was abrogated, as they anticipated Hitler would.
 The plotters believed Britain would deny Germany the Sudetenland, Germany would start a war it was sure to lose, which they sought to avoid.
 When Chamberlain stalled for time so that Britain could rearm, Germany had a free hand, there was no invasion, and the coup plans evaporated.
 Had the coup succeeded, Hitler was to have been shot "resisting arrest."
 With a successful annexation of the Sudetenland Hitler instead rose to his highest esteem yet; under the circumstances, no coup could possibly win the support of the German military, let alone the German people.
 The conspirator in charge of the plot, Chief of Staff of the Army High Command (OKH) Franz Halder, called it off.

-The Schwarz Kapelle's plans for a provisional government were reconsidered a year later, in October–November 1939, when Hitler planned a November 12 autumn attack through the neutral Low Countries into France.
+The 's plans for a provisional government were reconsidered a year later, in October–November 1939, when Hitler planned a 12 November autumn attack through the neutral Low Countries into France.
 Many on the General Staff thought it would be a military disaster at that time of year.
 Other high-ranking officers had been outraged at the barbarities being reported out of Poland.
 Once again Halder was in charge.
-After a meeting between Commander-in-Chief Field Marshal Walther von Brauchitsch and Hitler at the very time of the planned coup, 13:30 on November 5, 1939, Halder misunderstood a reference Hitler made to the OKH headquarters as the "spirit of Zossen" and feared the conspirators had been found out.
+After a meeting between Commander-in-Chief Field Marshal Walther von Brauchitsch and Hitler at the very time of the planned coup, 13:30 on 5 November 1939, Halder misunderstood a reference Hitler made to the OKH headquarters as the "spirit of Zossen" and feared the conspirators had been found out.
 He called off the plan and had all documents burned.